In this post we’ll tell you the best 5 strategies to retain a diverse workforce and plug the gap in employee turnover.

 Part of embracing diversity requires organizations to not only accept racial, ethnic, and religious differences but to also support employees with more “acquired” diversity, such as parenthood or caring for an elderly parent.

-Retaining a diverse workforce requires organization leadership to rethink the way employees are permitted to work and to adjust how employee contributions are evaluated.
+Retaining a diverse workforce requires organizational leadership to rethink the way employees are permitted to work and to adjust how employee contributions are evaluated.

 2. Make Diversity a Part of Corporate Culture